My search for the best grammar checker I could find

 Of course, using my long list of favourite free writing correction tools had one serious drawback.
 I had to go to each site and paste my text over and over again to do each one of the checks.

-I had a few free Chrome tools as well, so it all got somewhat complicated going to one app to check verb agreement and another to check sentence structure.
+I had a few free Chrome extension tools as well, so it all got very complicated going to one app to check verb agreement and another to check sentence or passive structure.

-I needed a better solution than a free grammar check.
+I needed a better solution than a bundle of free grammar checkers.

 That’s when I started to do my research into a better way to manage my online writing, and I looked seriously at what more efficient solutions were available to replace all my free grammar checker tools.

-In the end, I narrowed down my list of premium grammar and spell checkers to Whitesmoke, ProWritingAid, Ginger and Grammarly.
+In the end, I narrowed down my list of premium grammar and spell checkers to Whitesmoke, ProWritingAid, Ginger Grammar and the Grammarly tool.
 Then I checked a lot of online reviews for each one and noted the strengths and weaknesses and of course, the price.

-The decisive factors for me were accuracy, speed and flexibility.
+The biggest factors for me were accuracy, speed and flexibility.
 Price was important too but only in relation to what I got for my money.

 After all my research, the only one that had everything I wanted was Grammarly.
 It was also rated at the fastest and most accurate.
-But I have to say, it wasn’t the cheapest.
+But I have to say, it certainly wasn’t the cheapest option.

 Why did I choose Grammarly?

-I’ll give you an idea in images to show you why I chose it.
+I’ll give you an idea in images to show you why I decided that it was the best grammar checker for me.

 As I type this post in WordPress, I can use the Grammarly editor using a browser extension for Chrome, Safari or Firefox.
 I can also use it on my iPhone or iPad.